telerik/blazor-docs/knowledge-base/splitter-save-and-load-state.md

 ### Load the Splitter state

-You can then set the saved state from the local storage.
-It is important that this action is performed in the OnAfterRender(Async) event since typically the component references are populated then by the framework and not in OnInitialized(Async).
-So, if you try setting the state in OnInitialized(Async) the Splitter reference used for that purpose might still be null.
+Set the saved state from the browser local storage.
+It is important to perform this action in **OnAfterRender(Async)**, as the component references are typically unavailable earlier.
+If you try setting the state in OnInitialized(Async), the Splitter reference may still be `null`.

 The example below demonstrates the described approach.